What is Fix & Flash?

 Does daylight activate the glue’s photo-active ingredients?

-Yes, although the glue will dry less quickly with only LED lamp light, which is more concentrated.
+Yes, although the glue will dry less quickly than with the LED lamp light, which is more concentrated.
 This is why we recommend that you avoid carrying out your bonding tasks in places that are directly exposed to the sun (powerful natural UV), and to replace the cap on the applicator following each use (risk of drying in the tube).

 How do I improve the finish of my Fix & Flash repairs?

-Once dry, Fix & Flash strong glue can be filed or sanded down to achieve a smoother finish, it can also be painted to ensure an invisible repair job!
+Once dry, Fix & Flash glue can be filed or sanded down to achieve a smoother finish, it can also be painted to ensure an invisible repair job!
 You can use any type of paint: acrylic, oil-based etc.

 Who can use Fix & Flash?